Florida Residency for Tuition Purposes

 Course Load Reduction

 A student who reduces his or her course load after the first five days of classes will not be entitled to a refund.
 Any student who finds it necessary to withdraw from school after the first five days of classes, regardless of whether or not the student attended classes, must complete the necessary process for withdrawing from class(es).
-Students may withdraw online through TCC Passport or complete the necessary form in the Department of Admissions and Enrollment Services.
+Students may withdraw online through TCC Passport or complete the necessary form in the Admissions and Records office.

 When a receivable or obligation balance is due, the system generates a financial hold on the student or individual.
 This financial hold may prevent the release of transcripts and enrollment certificates and block further class registration.
 The financial hold will remain until all debt is paid in full.
 If an account is sent to a collection agency, the debtor is responsible for all collection fees associated with the debt, currently 30%, in addition to the outstanding debt due to TCC, and the account may be reported to the credit bureau.